 You don’t get sick in the winter because of the cold air.
 You get sick because you stay indoors with lack of fresh air.
 Get outside as much as possible.
 Go for short walks.
 Open windows a crack when it’s feasible.
 Bring nature inside with houseplants that help to clean and purify the stale indoor air.

 What is one thing you can do right now to protect yourself and your family this season?
 What other tips do you have?
 Please share below in the comments.

 How Will You Keep The Momentum?

 There is tremendous power in being connected to a community of like-minded of moms committed to making a better life for their families using natural remedies.
-Sign up for my newsletter to get tips and inspiration to stay healthy all year long.
-Click here to sign up.
+Join my private Facebook Group, Modern Moms Guide to Natural Health for resources, support, inspiration, and accountability.